 As far as real estate developers are concerned, automated parking can add value to their project in several ways, including:

 - Greater car density

 Another consideration is that there are certain infill situations in which irregular footprints or small footprints inhibit the erection of a conventional garage with a ramp design.
 In cases like this, using the automated parking model may be the only option.

 What is an Automated Parking System?

-An automated car parking system is a mechanical system that is specifically designed to maneuver and place the car in storage position until the driver requests it — primarily for the purpose of reserving space.
+An automated car parking system is a mechanical system that is specifically designed to manoeuvre and place the car in a storage position until the driver requests it — primarily for the purpose of reserving space.
 These types of systems are also used by professional valet services to reduce the distance the valets must travel to park a car — reducing the amount of time it takes to retrieve a vehicle upon request.

 Additional Construction Benefits

 Developers must be very savvy in order to ensure that they optimize the value of every project, and the use of an automated parking model can reduce the upfront capital that is necessary for the construction of conventional parking garages.
 It can also allow for increased living space in a location where there is limited real estate available.
 While ramp-design parking garages were the answer to the inefficiency of flat parking lots, automated parking is the evolutionary response to an even greater demand for more parking space when there is actually less space available.